LibreDWG: GPLv3 controversies

 In 2009 a license update of LibDWG/LibreDWG to the version 3 of the GNU GPL, made it impossible for the free software projects LibreCAD and FreeCAD to use LibreDWG legally.

 Many projects voiced their unhappiness about the GPLv3 license selection for LibreDWG, such as FreeCAD, LibreCAD, Assimp, and Blender.
 Some suggested the selection of a license with a broader license compatibility, for instance the MIT, BSD, or LGPL 2.1.

 A request went to the FSF to relicense GNU LibreDWG as GPLv2, which was rejected in 2012.

 Refork

 The project was stalled for a few years starting in 2011; this stall occurred for various reasons, including lack of volunteers, licensing issues and programmer motivation.
 In September 2013, the original project on which LibreDWG is based, LibDWG, announced that it was reactivating, re-forking its code from LibreDWG.
 A GPLv2 licensed alternative is the libdxfrw project, which can read simple DWGs.

-The LibreDWG project has resumed active development, including the addition of more recent .dwg and .dxf formats with version 0.5 in June of 2018.
+The LibreDWG project has resumed active development, including the addition of more recent .dwg and .dxf formats with version 0.5 in June 2018.
 The most recent release as of November 2020, version 0.12.5 includes read support for all DWG formats r13+, write support for r2000 DWG and read/write support for all r13+ DXF versions.
-The upcoming 0.13 release will support reading all existing DWG versions.
+Since February 2024, the 0.13 release supports reading all existing DWG versions.